cobrateam/flask-mongoalchemy/docs/index.rst

 It is very easy and fun to use Flask-MongoAlchemy to proxy between Python and MongoDB.

-All you have to do is create an MongoAlchemy object and use it to declare documents.
+All you have to do is create a MongoAlchemy object and use it to declare documents.
 Here is a complete example:

 ::